swahlquist/liligenspark/TRANSLATIONS.md

 #### Numbers

 One exception is strings related to numbers.
-These will look as folloows:
+These will look as follows:

 ```
   "n_apples": "0 Apples || 1 Apple || %{n} Apples"